Liodeus/Good-Cloud-Practice/README.md

 <p align="center">![](/Images/logo.png)

-A python3 script, which scan and report your Google Cloud Platfrom non compliance.
+<p align="center">A python3 script, which scan and report your Google Cloud Platfrom non compliance.

 <p align="center">
   <a href="#introduction">Introduction</a>